EasonLin536/lecture_scraping/README.md

 # Lecture Scraping
-scrap all courses of National Taiwan University and implement a simple search engine
+Scrap all courses of National Taiwan University and implement a simple search engine.

+Implement the python search engine to a Django framework.

 ## Additional features
 1. search with classrooms